- Exercise & Fitness»

 You need to rest your legs for growth, I would not work your legs more then twice a week.
 This gives them 2 or more days between exercises to rest and grow.

-You also want to get a good 6 to 8 hours sleep every night because that is when your body grows and the muscles repair themselves.
+You also want to get a good 8 hours sleep every night because that is when your body grows and the muscles repair themselves.

 This exercise should be performed with a safety belt for your back, follow the directions on the safe use of a belt.
 Doing the squat with free weights can be dangerous, always get and use a spotter during this exercise.
-That is why I prefer the hack or smith machine squat, is is safer however it produces slightly less results then the free weights because stabilizer muscles are used less.
+That is why I prefer the hack or smith machine squat, is is safer and a spotter in not needed.